ericlenio/scrash/README.md

 successful.

 # Running
 Start the server with `npm start`.
-Then launch the bash shell with `./client`.
+Then in another window launch the bash shell with `./client`.